gerrick-mundt/baremetal-embedded-systems-C-ATmega328P-Portfolio/README.md

 * Code - src (source files), build, Makefile
 * Project Output

-# How to use this wiki
+# How to use this README
-This wiki serves as a guide to:
+This README serves as a guide to:

 * Explore my embedded systems projects
 * Understand the objectives and challenges of each project